 Situated just a few balmy degrees north of the equator, the Philippine archipelago offers an excellent climate for an enormous variety of tropical flora.
 Among that spectacular biodiversity is a stunning assortment of bamboo species.

-The genus Cyrtochloa comprises seven species of tropical bamboo which are native to the Philippines and aren’t known to grow anywhere else.
+The genus Cyrtochloa comprises seven species of tropical bamboo which are endemic to the Philippines and not known to grow anywhere else.
 Dinochloa is another Southeast Asian bamboo genus, with close to 40 species, and several of these are also native to the Philippines.
 Generally speaking, the species of these two genera have a climbing, ivy-like growth habit.
-In this way, they are quite similar to rattan, another very useful plant that also flourishes in the Philippines.
+We call these scandent bamboos.
+And in this respect, they are quite similar to rattan, another very useful plant that also flourishes in the Philippines.

 The 7,000 islands of the Philippines are also home to dozens of other species of more common bamboo genera.
 A wide variety of Bambusa, the most widespread bamboo genus of all, grows through the country.
 You can also find representatives of fast-spreading Phyllostachys, as well as pint-sized Sasas and Pleioblastus.
 Unlike the other varieties listed here, these last three genera are running, rather than clumping bamboos.